MohamedAliSaada/DeepCFD-Keras/models/AutoEncoder3.md

-# Autoencoder with 3 Decoders as Keras Custom Layer
+# Autoencoder with 3 Decoders as Keras Custom Layer (double checked)

 This repository provides a custom **AutoEncoder3** implementation in Keras using functional encoder and decoder blocks.
 The architecture extends the traditional autoencoder to support **multiple decoders** (one for each output channel), which is particularly useful for multitarget regression or multi-output tasks such as fluid simulation, optical flow, or medical image reconstruction.